maximumadmin/zramd/README.md

 ### Manual Compilation

-* Install `go`, the command may be different depending on the distribution:
+* Install `go` (at least version 1.16), the command may be different depending on the distribution:
   ```bash
   # ArchLinux
   sudo pacman -S go